aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/dev/mass_spring_dev_2.rst

 The development of DataSource components is discussed in the :doc:`DataSource development section </core/app/gams/datasource>`.

-The development of DataSource components requires a good understanding of the MARTe2 framework, (in particular the concept of Brokers - see also :vcisdoxygencl:`BrokerI`), as well as a good knowledge of the C++ programming language and the real-time programming concepts.
+Developing DataSource components requires a good understanding of the MARTe2 framework (in particular the concept of Brokers – see also :vcisdoxygencl:`BrokerI`), as well as solid knowledge of the C++ programming language and real-time programming concepts.

-The most important methods in DataSource developments are:
+The most important methods in DataSource development are:

-- ``Initialise``, which is called once at the beginning of the application execution, is used to load the static parameters.
+- ``Initialise``: called once at the beginning of the application execution; used to load static parameters.
-- ``SetConfiguredDatabase`` is called after the application is set up, when the characteristics of all input signals are known.
-It can be used to validate the signal characteristics and allocate any private memory that depends on them.
+- ``SetConfiguredDatabase``: called after the application is set up, when the characteristics of all input signals are known.
+It can be used to validate signal characteristics and allocate any private memory that depends on them.
-- ``Synchronise``, called by synchroning Broker components (e.g. :vcisdoxygencl:`MemoryMapSynchronisedInputBroker`), to update the memory before (or after) a copy.
+- ``Synchronise``: called by synchronising Broker components (e.g. :vcisdoxygencl:`MemoryMapSynchronisedInputBroker`) to update the memory before (or after) a copy.
-- ``AllocateMemory``, requiring the allocation of memory for the input and output signals.
+- ``AllocateMemory``: responsible for allocating memory for input and output signals.
-- ``GetSignalMemoryBuffer``, to return the pointer to the memory buffer of a given signal.
+- ``GetSignalMemoryBuffer``: returns the pointer to the memory buffer of a given signal.
-- ``GetBrokerName``, to return the name of the Broker(s) that can be used to interact with the DataSource.
+- ``GetBrokerName``: returns the name of the Broker(s) that can be used to interact with the DataSource.

 .. literalinclude:: /_static/tutorial/Source/DataSources/SystemMonitor/SystemMonitor.h
     :language: c++